Skip to content

 Lesson 7 - Polish With Real Feedback

-This lesson is where Maya puts the HarborFlow tool in front of real teammates and learns what still feels rough.
+This lesson is where Taylor puts the HarborFlow tool in front of real teammates and learns what still feels rough.

-That matters because many internal tools fail for boring reasons:
+That matters because many internal tools fail for straight forward reasons:

 • labels are unclear